Excel Statistics (Table of Contents)

 Example #3 – Find Standard Deviation

-We can also be very much interested in knowing the degree up-to which the data points are deviating in our data.
-We can find out the Standard Deviation which gives us a good idea about the spread of the data.
+We can also be very interested in knowing the degree to which the data points are deviating from our data.
+We can find out the Standard Deviation, which gives us a good idea about the spread of the data.
 It is very easy to calculate Standard Deviation under Excel.
 We have two functions to achieve the result.

 Step 1: Start typing the formula under cell D10 as =STDEV.S( to initiate the formula for sample standard deviation.

-Step 2: Now, use the range of cells that you wanted to capture the standard deviation for.
+Step 2: Now, use the range of cells you wanted to capture the standard deviation.
 I will use the sales values spread across B2:B7 as a reference to the STDEV.S function.
 It will give me a single value, which represents the standard deviation between the Sales Values.